pivotal-cf/docs-pks/gmsa.hbs.md

 ---
 title: Authenticate Windows Clusters with Active Directory
-owner: TKGI

 topic: gmsa-cluster
 ---

 This topic describes how to integrate Microsoft Active Directory (AD) with your Tanzu Kubernetes Grid Integrated Edition (TKGI) Windows worker-based Kubernetes clusters.

 ## <a id='overview'></a>Overview